 - BEST FOR BABIES: Costzon Toddler Climber and Swing Set

-- BEST FOR TODDLERS: XDP Recreation Play All Day Swing Set
+- BEST FOR TODDLERS: XDP Recreation Blue Ridge Play Swing Set

 What to Consider When Choosing the Best Swing Set

 Swing sets are made in a surprising range of configurations, featuring swings, slides, climbing walls, and bars of many shapes and sizes.
-The materials, age of your child or children, and installation and assembly options are only a few of the considerations to weigh while searching for the best swing set for your yard.
+The materials, age of a child or children, and installation and assembly options are only a few of the considerations to weigh when searching for the best swing set for a yard.

 Swing sets are typically constructed of either wood, metal, plastic, or a combination of these materials.
 Wooden swing sets provide a classic, natural look.
 Cedar and redwood are the most ideal for wooden swing sets because they naturally resist bugs and weather damage without chemical treatment.
-Some swing sets feature chemically-treated wood to improve their pest- and weather-resistance.
-Keep in mind, however, that children will come into contact with chemicals every time they touch treated wood.
+Some swing sets feature chemically treated wood to improve their pest and weather resistance.
+Keep in mind, however, that children will come into direct contact with chemicals every time they touch treated wood.

-Wood models hold up well, but they do require yearly restaining to maintain the quality.
+Wooden models hold up well, but they do require yearly restaining to maintain the quality.
 Even then, the wood may eventually rot and break down.
-Slivers are another concern about wooden swing sets.
-Children will run their hands over the wood frame during the course of their play, so be prepared for occasional sliver removal.
+Slivers are another concern with wooden swing sets.
+Children will run their hands over the wood frame during their play, so be prepared for occasional sliver removal.

 Metal swing sets offer reliable durability.
 However, the quality of the metal and its protective coating can vary.
-Small to mid-sized swing sets are often made of steel or alloys with a protective coating.
+Small to midsize swing sets that are more appropriate for younger kids are often made of steel or alloys with a protective coating.
 Galvanized steel and powder coats offer the best weather and rust resistance.
-The coating needs to protect the frame from nicks and scratches since anything that penetrates it can lead to the appearance of rust.
+The coating needs to protect the frame from nicks and scratches because anything that penetrates it can lead to the appearance of rust.

 Heat is also a risk with metal swing sets.
 Metal frames grow hot in the sun and become a burn risk for children.
-Protective coatings help, but you should check the frame’s temperature by gently touching it with your hand before letting children play on the swing set.
+Protective coatings help, but be sure to check the frame’s temperature by gently touching it before letting children play on the swing set.
 The same is true for metal slides, which can also become surprisingly hot, even on a cloudy day.

-Wooden and metal swing sets often include plastic parts, particularly in the swing seats.
-In fact, baby and toddler swing sets are typically made completely of plastic.
+Wooden and metal swing sets often include plastic parts, particularly in the swing seats, while baby and toddler swing sets are typically made completely of plastic.
 These plastics should be hardy enough to withstand inclement weather, including prolonged sun exposure.

 Manufacturers include a recommended age range based on the swing set’s materials, size, and swing/slide design.
-It’s important to buy a swing set that’s appropriate for your child’s age; a swing set made for an 8-year-old could pose a danger to a toddler.
+It’s important to buy a swing set that’s appropriate for a child’s age; a swing set made for an 8-year-old child could pose a danger to a toddler.

-Baby and toddler swing sets usually have a swing with a 3-point or a 5-point safety harness to securely hold the child while swinging.
-Their slides and ladders are also much smaller and may be textured to reduce the risk of falls and chance of injury if there is a fall.
+Baby and toddler swing sets usually have a swing with a three-point or a five-point safety harness to hold the child securely while swinging.
+Their slides and ladders are also much smaller and may be textured to reduce the risk of falls and the chance of injury if there is a fall.

 Size and Capacity

-The size and layout of your yard determines the size of the swing set it can accommodate.
-As you’re making calculations, consider that you’ll need 5 to 6 feet of clearance beyond the swing set’s footprint to allow plenty of room for children to swing.
-A smaller set may be required to provide safe clearance in your yard to avoid fences, detached garages, sheds, driveways, and sidewalks.
+The size and layout of a yard determines the size of the backyard swing set it can accommodate.
+When making calculations, consider that 5 to 6 feet of clearance beyond the swing set’s footprint is necessary to allow plenty of room for children to swing.
+A smaller set may be required to provide safe clearance in a yard to avoid fences, pools, detached garages, sheds, driveways, and sidewalks.

 Swing sets also have a maximum weight limit and capacity.
 The swings themselves usually have a maximum weight limit as well.
-If you have several children, you’ll need a model that’s designed to accommodate them all.
+If several children will be using the equipment, owners will need a model that’s designed to accommodate them all.
 Match the swing set size and capacity to the size, age, and weight of the children who’ll use it most often.

 All a swing set truly needs is a swing.
 However, many have two or more swings and several other options as well.
-Monkey bars, climbing walls, slides, rings, ladders, and benches are all common features on larger swing sets.
+Some features may include:

-Some models also offer different kinds of swings, like gliders and trapeze bars, or a swing with a safety harness for infants and toddlers.
+Some models also offer different kinds and sizes of swings such as those with a safety harness for infants and toddlers.

-A swing set should have plenty of clearance around it so that children in swings don’t hit any obstacles and people and pets walking around the swing set are able to stay out of the swing’s range.
-Shady areas help prevent the frame, slides, and swings from growing too hot at the height of summer.
+A swing set should have plenty of clearance around it so children on the swings don’t hit any obstacles, people, or pets, and those not on the swing are still able to stay out of the swings’ range.
+Shady areas help prevent the frame, slides, and swings from becoming too hot at the height of summer.